gdiet/backup/README.md

 Known problems:

-* If the drive the temp folder resides in is faster than the target drive, when copying many files the background write-to-target process may still take a long time when the foreground copy-to-DedupFS process has finished.
+* If the drive the temp directory resides in is faster than the target drive, when copying many files the background write-to-target process may still take a long time when the foreground copy-to-DedupFS process has finished.
 * Dirty corner cases when moving a file that currently is just written to.

 ## Storage Format